CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

    >**Note**: Following deployment of hosts based on custom images, you should consider running the Virtual Desktop Optimization Tool, available from [its GitHub repository](https://github.com/The-Virtual-Desktop-Team/).

-   **Congratulations** on completing the task!
+> **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
      > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
      > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+## Review

+In this lab, you have:

+- Setup Azure AD Connect.
+- Prepared for configuration of a Azure Virtual Desktop host image.
+- Deployed Azure Bastion.
+- Configured a Azure Virtual Desktop host image.
+- Created a Azure Virtual Desktop host image.
+- Provisioned a Azure Virtual Desktop host pool by using the custom image.

-    **You have successfully completed the lab**
+## You have successfully completed the lab